Manfreds Webseiten

 Gluck's First Law: Whichever way you turn upon entering an elevator, the buttons will be on the opposite side.

-Glyme' Formula for Success: The secret of success is sincerity.
+Glyme's Formula for Success: The secret of success is sincerity.
 Once you can fake that, you've got it made.

 Glynn's Law: The amount of aggravation inherent in a business transaction is inversely proportional to the profit.
-Fourth Corollary: The amount of aggravation inherent to a business transaction is inversely proportional to the profit.

 Godin's Law: Generalizedness of incompetence is directly proportional to highestness in hierarchy.